mjrafferty/apollo-zsh-theme/docs/theme_guide.md

 ## Multiline

 Multiline prompts are supported by adding "newline" or "ruler" to the module lists.
 Ruler is only valid for the left module list, and the right list can not span more lines than the left.
-The ruler wil display a configurable string spanning from the left prompt to the right.
+The ruler will display a configurable string spanning from the left prompt to the right.
 The string will repeat itself as needed to bridge the gap and resize with window changes.

 ```shell
 zstyle ':apollo:example:*:core:ruler' text "─"